San Francisco orders public not to leave home 'except for essential needs'

 "Today's decision was reached collectively, and the entire region is acting as one," he said.

 The orders in the Bay Area will allow for some flexibility, officials said.
-People will be able to travel to shop for necessary supplies, access health care and provide aid to family and friends, as well as to exercise, the newspaper said.
+People will be able to travel to shop for necessary supplies, access health care and provide aid to family and friends, as well as to exercise.

 Norman Yee, president of the San Francisco Board of Supervisors, the city council, said other elected officials supported the mayor's action.
 He urged residents to comply.